Hollywood Canteen (film): Production

 Production on the film began in 1943, before being halted due to salary disputes involving the Screen Actors Guild and Warner Bros over the amount major stars would be paid even for brief cameos in the film.
 Filming locations included the Sunset Strip, Bel-Air Estates, and Veterans Administration Hospital.
-New recording equipment developed by Warner Bros, including a cueing device, were first used in this film.
+New recording equipment developed by Warner Bros., including a cueing device, was first used in this film.

 Reception

 The film received mixed reviews from critics.
-Variety noted "There isn't a marquee big enough to hold all the names in this one, so how can it miss?
+Variety noted, "There isn't a marquee big enough to hold all the names in this one, so how can it miss?
 Besides, it's basically solid.
 It has story, cohesion, and heart."
-Kate Cameron of the Daily News commented "It is an elaborate show, but it is presented by author-director Delmar Daves in such a patronizing manner as to make one blush for its complete lack of reserve in singing the praises of Hollywood."
+Kate Cameron of the Daily News commented, "It is an elaborate show, but it is presented by author-director Delmar Daves in such a patronizing manner as to make one blush for its complete lack of reserve in singing the praises of Hollywood."

 Box office

 Despite some negative reviews, Hollywood Canteen was well received by audiences and became Warner Bros.' most successful release of 1944.
 The studio donated 40% of ticket sales to the real Hollywood Canteen.
 According to Warner Bros. records, the movie earned $3,831,000 in the U.S. and $1,621,000 elsewhere.